carbon-language/carbon-lang/llvm/utils/gn/README.rst

 #.
 Obtain a `gn binary <https://gn.googlesource.com/gn/#getting-started>`_.

 #.
-In the root of the monorepo, run
+In the root of the monorepo, run `llvm/utils/gn/build/gn.py gen out/gn`.
-   `gn gen --dotfile=$PWD/llvm/utils/gn/.gn --root=. out/gn` (`out/gn` is the
+   `out/gn` is the build directory, it can have any name, and you can have as many as you want, each with different build settings.
+(The `gn.py` script adds `--dotfile=llvm/utils/gn/.gn --root=.` and just runs regular `gn`;
-   build directory, it can have any name, and you can have as many as you want, each with different build settings).
+   you can manually pass these parameters and not use the wrapper if you prefer.)

 #.
 Run e.g. `ninja -C out/gn check-lld` to build all prerequisites for and
    run the LLD tests.